Best Hiking Trails in Italy

 • Difficulty: Easy to moderate

 Please also consider that weather conditions can change quickly in the Dolomites.
-We recommend that you carry a shell and a warm layer, even in the summer months.
+We recommend carrying a shell and warm layer even during summer hikes.

 Gran Paradiso National Park Day Hikes (Aosta/Piedmont)